UWGeotech/SiteResponseTool-dev/README.md

 How to run:

 a) When used as independent tool
-SiteResponse.exe siteLayering.loc MotionX MotionZ MotionX OUT LOG siteLayering.loc: Soil data for layered system
+SiteResponse.exe siteLayering.loc MotionX MotionZ MotionY OUT LOG siteLayering.loc: Soil data for layered system
 MotionX: Acceleration time history in X direction
 MotionZ: Optional - Acceleration timehistory in Z direction
-MotionX: Optional - Acceleration timehistory in X direction Program searches for MotionI.acc and MotionI.time
+MotionY: Optional - Acceleration timehistory in Y direction Program searches for MotionI.acc and MotionI.time
 OUT & LOG: internal files